-This Budget Status Report as at February 28, 2017 provides a detailed review of both revenues and expenditures.
+This Budget Status Report as at March 31, 2017 provides a detailed review of both revenues and expenditures and was prepared in accordance with Ministry of Education (EDU) requirements for March, 7-month reporting.
+At March, the EDU also requires Specified Procedures testing by our external auditors.
 A more detailed variance summary is attached (Appendix A & B).

 The Board is experiencing positive results when compared against both the revised budget and last year's actuals for both revenues and expenditures.
 Additional revenues are forecasted for English as a Second Language (ESL) grants.
 In addition, salaries and benefits are tracking under budget.
-Staff is conservatively estimating a \$4.7 million budget surplus at August 31, 2017.
+Staff is conservatively estimating a \$5.2 million budget surplus at August 31, 2017.

 There are no significant budget risks identified at this time, however, there is a growing and urgent need to address deficiencies in IT infrastructure and Religious Program Resources.
 In addition, risks associated with Occasional Teacher costs remain and will be carefully tracked and monitored.
 Any surplus that remains at year end after addressing any potential risks could be used to reduce the accumulated deficit.